amancodewiz/Car-Rental-System/README.md

 # 🚗 Car Rental System

-Explore the world of car rentals with the **Car Rental System**, a Java-based console application that combines learning and simulation. 🌟
+Explore the world of car rentals with the **Car Rental System**, a Java-based console application. 🌟

 ## Features